Ira-Project/lastword/Fundraise/Neo Application.md

 8. Share about your user interviews / customer discovery - How many have you done?
 What have been your key learnings?

+We've done ten interviews with teachers and students.

+1. From the students we discovered that while the product was adept at finding student concept gaps, the interface wasn't intuitive.
+We have since updated the UI and built out a version 2 of the product.
+2. Teachers were very excited about the product and resonated with the approach we were taking.
+Few of them were willing to do pilots in their schools once the schools reopened.

+The key learnings have been as follows:
+- Teachers currently only have subjective and qualitative ways such as reading facial expressions to gauge conceptual understanding.
+- Lot of teachers felt a disconnect with Ed Tech products because those who were building them didn't have teaching experience.